 - Very clean and consistent formatting.
 Highly polished and professional.
 There is no reason an investor would not take this deck seriously

 - The opening slide is best practice.
-The tagline “Security for mobie apps” gives you a flavor for what is coming.
+The tagline “Security for mobile apps” gives you a flavour for what is coming.
 It’s also super useful for VCs to be able to filter.
 Not everyone understands security

-- The first body slide explains what they are doing and how they intent to expand, but leveraging a contemporary trend.
+- The first body slide explains what they are doing and how they intend to expand, but leveraging a contemporary trend.
 This is well done

 - In a similar manner, the next problem slide on slide 2 uses great use of images in a clean manner to explain the present and future for what they are building.
 Slide 3 then builds on this to explain the difference.
 Slide 4 finishes a series of 3 problem slides by explaining things simply

 - How it works slide is good looking and not boring

 - Their strategic partnership and go to market strategy slides are solid.
 Not sure I necessarily buy into all the points, but they show a good level of thought

 - The market sizing slide on page 17 is really good in some ways.
 I rarely see a bottom up analysis like this.
 It’s far better in many ways than just quoting a top down stat.
 I don’t really buy the numbers and think the addressable market is smaller

 - The core backend technology slide is decent – gives the impression there is proprietary tech here, which investors of course love